On covering cubic graphs with three perfect matchings

 It is a well-known property of the Blanuša block $H_1$ that the edges $e_3$ and $e_1$ must have the same colour in any $3$-edge-colouring; ditto for $e_3$ and $e_2$.
 Since $e_1$ is incident with $e_2$, $A'$ cannot be $3$-edge-colourable, and thus $E(A')\not\subseteq S_1$.
 Hence $S_3\cap S_2 \neq \emptyset$.

-If a link $e$ of $A'$ belongs to $S_3$, then $e$ has at least $3$ incident links in $A'$ that are uncovered (plus another link or a dangling edge).
-Otherwise, each link of $A'$ belongs to at most two perfect matchings.
+If a link $e\neq v_{18}v_{19}$ of $A'$ belongs to $S_3$, then $e$ has at least $3$ incident links in $A'$ that are uncovered (plus another link or a dangling edge), and if $e = v_{18}v_{19}\in S_3$, we have two uncovered links and two uncovered dangling edges incident to $e$, which proves the lemma.
+Otherwise, no link of $A'$ belongs to $S_3$, so each link of $A'$ belongs to at most two perfect matchings.
 If a dangling edge $e$ of $A'$ belongs to $S_3$, the two links incident with it are not covered, so each of them has a neighbour different from $e$ that is in $S_2$, and thus neighbours of neighbours are uncovered, hence we will also have at least $3$ uncovered edges in $A'$.
 We are left with the case $S_3 = \emptyset$ (so $S_2\neq \emptyset$).
 In this case, both $S_0$ and $S_2$ form a matching, and thus the subgraph $P_{02}$ induced by $S_0\cup S_2$ only has vertices of degree $2$.

 If there is a cycle in $P_{02}$, it must be of length at least $6$, because it must be even and the girth of $A'$ is $5$.
 It thus contains at least $3$ uncovered edges.
 Otherwise, $P_{02}$ is a union of paths, each of the paths ending with a dangling edge on both ends.
 The shortest such path $P=v_1v_0v_4v_5v_6$ contains $5$ vertices, any other such path has at least $6$ vertices.
 But a path with $6$ vertices either contains $3$ uncovered links, or $2$ uncovered links and $2$ uncovered dangling edges.